 You can apply for ESF at any point throughout the academic year, there's no closing date.

 To help you complete your ESF application form, we've produced ESF application guidance (PDF: 408 KB).

 Read through this before submitting your application.
 It contains essential information about the types of evidence and supporting documentation you must provide with your claim.

 You can watch a short video with information about ESF.

 You can access the ESF application form directly from your NHS LSF account.

 When you’re applying for ESF, make sure you clearly mark your bank statements to highlight any payments referred to in your application.
 This will help us to assess your claim and reduce any queries and delays from us.

-You will need to send your application form and supporting evidence to us at:
+Send your application form and all supporting evidence to us by email at: